 Harpers Ferry is a tiny town located in the state of West Virginia.
 With a population of 291 people and four constituent neighborhoods, Harpers Ferry is the 220th largest community in West Virginia.
-Harpers Ferry has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Harpers Ferry was built prior to World War II, making it one of the older and more historic towns in the country.

 Harpers Ferry real estate is some of the most expensive in West Virginia, although Harpers Ferry house values don't compare to the most expensive real estate in the U.S.